Emergent Recurrent Extension Phase Transition in a Quasiperiodic Chain: Recurrent Extension Phase Transition

 Then we discuss the second case of REPT.
-By fixing the quasiperiodic strength $\lambda$, one can see clearly how the REPT can be manipulated by tuning the staggered potential.
-Fig.~\ref{fixla}(a) shows $\xi$ of all eigenstates versus staggered potential.
-The result reveals that the system repeatedly exhibit the coexistence of localization and extension properties with the increasing staggered potential, which confirms the multiple REPT.
-In order to illustrate the multiple REPT, we calculate different indicators which all share a periodic-like change [see Fig.~\ref{fixla}(b)].
+By fixing the quasiperiodic strength $\lambda=0.7$, one can see clearly how the REPT can be manipulated by tuning the staggered potential.
+Fig.~\ref{fixla}(a) shows $\Gamma$ of all eigenstates versus staggered potential.
+The result reveals that the system repeatedly exhibits the coexistence of localization and extension properties with the increasing staggered potential, which confirms the multiple REPT.
+Further, we compute the average IPR $\overline{\xi}$ and NPR $\overline{\zeta}$, which both have similar periodic variations [see Fig.~\ref{fixla}(b)].
+In addition, we show the $\kappa$ for different system sizes as a function of $\eta$ in Fig.~\ref{fixla}(c).
+For the extended phase, $\kappa\sim\log_{10}(1/2N)$ for large sizes, hence $\kappa$ decreases with increasing system size.
+For the intermediate phase, $\kappa\sim\log_{10}[O(1)]$, which remains constant as the system size increases.
+The occurrence of REPT is well illustrated in Fig.~\ref{fixla}(b)(c).
 These indicator quantities consistently prove that the system can repeatedly switch between the extended phase and the intermediate phase.
-Finally, we compare the scaling behavior of $\kappa$ and $\xi$ at different system sizes [see Fig.~\ref{fixla}(c)(d)].
-For the extended phase, $\kappa$ and $\xi$ simultaneously exhibit a linear decrease with an increasing system size, while for the intermediate phase, they gradually approach a constant.
-Since the quasiperiodic intensity is not sufficiently strong to dominate, all the pure phases are extended instead of localized in the system.
+Finally, For the extended phase (dots), both $\overline{\Gamma}$ and $\beta_{min}$ can reach 1 in the thermodynamic limit, whereas for the intermediate phase (squares), it is between 0 and 1.
 We dub this multiple REPT phenomenon occurring with the changing staggered potential in the weak quasiperiodic region as Type-II REPT phenomenon.